hellcatz/verusProxy/README.md

       "port" : 3956
     },

-Optionally, you may force all miners to use the specified proxy wallet and password.
+Optionally, you may force all miners to use the specified wallet, miner authorizations ignored.
 By default it will use authorization from miner.

     "wallet": "WALLET_ADDRESS",
     "password": "x"